Crowntail Betta Care Guide: The Most Recognizable Betta Variety

 Bad Tank Mates

 For Crowntail Bettas, certain species should be excluded as tank mates due to aggression or mismatches in compatibility.
-It is best to avoid other fish with long and flowing fins since they tend to draw the attention of these bettas more often than others.
+It is best to avoid other fish with long and flowing fins since they will draw the attention of these bettas more often than others.
 Here are other fish to avoid:

 When it comes down to what type of companions you add to your aquarium, always take care not just from an aesthetic perspective but prioritize the health and well being of your betta over all else.